Russia's Transneft has 3 days of oil for Czechs

 Rosneft and Lukoil are Transneft’s main Druzhba clients, with each receiving a monthly crude allocation for the Czech Republic of 500,000 tonnes.

-Gazprom Neft has a monthly quota of 220,462 tons to this destination, although trading sources said the company was in talks to double volume via Druzhba to make up for some of the shortfall.

-Additional reporting by Jan Lopatka in Prague; Writing by Alfred Kueppers; Editing by David Holmes
+Gazprom Neft has a monthly quota of 200,000 tonnes to this destination, although trading sources said the company was in talks to double volume via Druzhba to make up for some of the shortfall.
+(Reporting by Gleb Gorodyankin; Writing by Alfred Kueppers; Editing by David Holmes)